aswil192/writeups/RickdiculouslyEasy 1.md

 ```
 `FLAG: {Ionic Defibrillator} - 30 points`=120/130

-connect to the remaining port `60000`
+Connect to the remaining port `60000`
 ```
 nc $ip 60000
 ```
-and got the flag
+And got the flag
 ```bash
 Welcome to Ricks half baked reverse shell...
 # ls